-Answers to Common Questions about the Deer Management Plan for the Vassar Farm and Ecological Preserve
+Answers to Common Questions about the Deer Management Program for the Vassar Farm and Ecological Preserve

 Q. Why did the college implement this program?

 Q. How many deer are on the VFEP?

 This map reflects an infrared flyover photograph taken of the Vassar Farm and Ecological Preserve in early March 2017, showing a population of 42 deer per square mile within the survey area outlined in red.
 Each red dot on the map indicates a deer.

 A. The VFEP is an open space in the midst of a largely suburban area.
-Its fields and forests, combined with the surrounding suburban yards, draw deer to a bountiful year-round food supply.
-Once there, the deer no longer have natural predators so their population grows unchecked.
-And when deer overpopulate a concentrated area such as the VFEP their health is more prone to suffer, from increased diseases and scarcer resources such as food and habitat.
+Its fields and forests, combined with the surrounding suburban yards, create plentiful edge habitats and abundant food supplies that draw deer.
+Because the deer have very few natural predators in this locale their population grows unchecked.

-Q. Why did Vassar choose to have sharpshooters cull the deer at the VFEP?
+Q. Why does Vassar have sharpshooters cull the deer?

 Q. How long will deer population management be necessary at the VFEP?

 A. Deer culls will be conducted on a regular basis.
-Vassar consistently monitors the health of the forest and the overall Farm and Ecological Preserve, as well as the size of the deer population there.
+Vassar consistently monitors the health of the VFEP including the size of the deer population there.
 The college will continue to use these findings to assess and adjust its management strategies.

 Q. What happens to the deer after they are culled?

-A. The venison is processed and donated to food pantries.
-As a result of Vassar’s culls tens of thousands of meals have already been provided to people in need.
-The processing is done by Hunters Helping the Hungry, a longtime program run by the Federation of Dutchess County Fish and Game Clubs.
+A. The venison is processed by volunteers and donated to food pantries through Hunters Helping the Hungry, a longtime program run by the Federation of Dutchess County Fish and Game Clubs.
 With this venison it’s estimated that over 30,000 meals have been provided to people in need.

 Q. What other deer population management options did Vassar explore?